-I recently shared this memory in a parenting workshop to illustrate the power of creating rituals and routines.
+I recently shared this memory in a parenting workshop to illustrate the power of creating rituals & routines.
 Once a routine is in place, children know what to expect and what is expected of them.
 It gives a rhythm to the days and nights, as well a sense of comfort and security to children.
-Routines can be created around anything with a little thought and creativity and they provide parents support in gaining cooperation from children.
+Create your ritual or routine by giving it a little thought and creativity.
+You can use them for gaining cooperation or additionally, providing emotional support.
 Some parents devise morning routines to help everyone get up and off to school, in a good humor and fully dressed!
 Sometimes a parent creates a special good-bye ritual at preschool to help a child let go of Mom or Dad.
 Putting a routine in place can smooth whatever situation may result in distress for you and your children.

 Getting a new routine started isn’t necessarily easy.
-Here are a few ideas to help you put a routine of your choosing in place:
+Here are a few ideas to help you put your routine in place:

 • Decide exactly what the routine will involve

 • All family members living agree to uphold the routine (yes, that means you)

 • Sit down with the kids and let them know about the new plan

 • Invite their suggestions and incorporate their ideas into the plan